WesselSmit/real-time-web-1920/README.md

 # Concept

-This app allows people to troubleshoot and improve your code, through: pull requests, validation & syntax highlighting.
+This app allows people to troubleshoot and improve your code, through: pull requests & syntax highlighting.

 It's a platform where programmers can help peers through a real-time connection; all users in the same room can see the host's code (real-time updated).
 User can reference code which allows them to:
 * mark invalid/jeopardizing code